Taiwan loses diplomatic ally in move welcomed by Beijing

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

-Taiwan “regrets the Sao Tome and Principe government’s abrupt and unfriendly decision, and condemns this action,” the ministry statement said.
+Taiwan “regrets the Sao Tome and Principe government’s abrupt and unfriendly decision, and condemns this action,” the statement said.

-China’s foreign ministry said in a statement Wednesday that it welcomed the decision to “break the so-called ‘diplomatic’ ties with Taiwan.”
-China did not say whether it would resume its own diplomatic relationship with Sao Tome.

 Sao Tome and Principe is an island nation off the coast of central Africa, with a population of almost 200,000.
 The impoverished former Portuguese colony relies heavily on foreign aid.

+A spokeswoman for the Chinese foreign ministry, Hua Chunying, would not say Wednesday whether China made a financial commitment to Sao Tome.
+But Hua said China would consider “friendly and cooperative” relationships with other countries based on its “one-China policy.”

+“There is only one China in the world,” Hua said.
+She added, “By cutting ties with Taiwan, Sao Tome and Principe is showing its recognition to the one-China principle.”

 Taiwan’s remaining diplomatic allies are mostly in Latin America and the Caribbean, as well as several Pacific island nations and the Holy See.
 Just two African nations remain on Taipei’s side: Burkina Faso and Swaziland.
-One former African ally, Gambia, broke with Taiwan in 2013 and resumed formal ties with China this year.
+One former African ally, Gambia, broke with Taiwan in 2013 and established formal ties with China this year.

-Longtime observers of China predicted Beijing might redouble its efforts to pull away Taiwan’s allies after a Dec.
+Longtime observers of China predicted that Beijing might redouble its efforts to pull away Taiwan’s allies after a Dec.
 2 phone call between Taiwanese President Tsai Ing-wen and President-elect Donald Trump, the first time an American president or president-elect had publicly spoken to a Taiwanese leader since the U.S. ended its formal relationship with Taiwan in 1979.

 The call infuriated China, which accused Tsai’s government of playing a “trick” and later warned Trump about challenging Beijing on the issue of Taiwan.

-China’s foreign ministry did not mention the call in its Wednesday statement, saying only that its “one-China policy” was the “political foundation for China to maintain and develop friendly and cooperative relations.”
+China’s foreign ministry did not mention the call in its Wednesday statement.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.